Cẩm Phả Stadium: History

-Between 2018 and 2020, Cẩm Phả Stadium went through another renovation; 163 billion VND (7.1 million USD) was allocated to the project by the provincial government.
+Between 2018 and 2020, Cẩm Phả Stadium went through another renovation; 163 billion VND (US$7.1 million) was allocated to the project by the provincial government.
 Additional sections to all spectators' stands were constructed, boosting the stadium's capacity from 8,762 to 16,000 seats.
 On March 11, 2020, the stadium hosted the first match after the new upgrade, in which it welcomed Vietnam and Australia women's teams for the last leg of 2020 AFC Women's Olympic Qualifying Tournament's Play-off round.
 The match suffered from a 15-minute power failure during the game.
 Ultimately, Vietnam lost to Australia 1–2.